 Coupling this with legal documents limits my downside while paying me a 12% 'dividend' a year.

 I sell stuff on Amazon through E-commerce.
-I don't think I'm the best, but enough that I make a good $3000 - $4000/mth without having to do very much aside from budgeting and reviewing the business quarterly.
+I don't think I'm the best, but enough that I make a good $3000 - $4000/mth in net profit without having to do very much aside from budgeting and reviewing the business quarterly.

 Budgeting includes determining how much profits should go back into the business for things like stock, marketing etc, accounting for seasonal factors (e.g. should I invest more into the business prior to peak season?) before taking my income.